 What is the Olympic oath?

 The Olympic oath was first sworn by Belgian fencer Victor Boin at the 1920 Games in Antwerp.
-It is part of the rites of the Olympic Games, and is taken by an athlete from the host country, on behalf of all the other athletes.
+It is part of the protocol of the Opening Ceremony, and is taken by an athlete from the host country, on behalf of all the other athletes.

 The Oath is similar to the one sworn by the athletes at the ancient Olympic Games.
 The only difference is that now the athletes take the oath holding the Olympic flag rather than on the entrails of a sacrificial animal.